By Joshua Franklin

 We Company co-founder Rebekah Neumann, Adam Neumann's wife who is the company's chief brand and impact officer, will pick his successor if he dies or is permanently disabled in the 10 years following the IPO, alongside two company board members.
 She will get to pick those board members if two people currently on the board, Bruce Dunlevie and Steven Langman, step down.

-Another possible change being considered is taking Rebekah Neumann out of this role, the FT report said.
+Another possible change being considered is taking Rebekah Neumann out of this role, the source added.